Using the Node Editor

 You can select nodes in the editor and move them around by dragging with the mouse.
 You can also select more than one node and drag them all round at the same time.

-You can zoom in or out with the mouse wheel or hold the '2' key and move the mouse to zoom.
+- zoom in or out with the mouse wheel or hold the '2' key and hold the left mouse button then drag the mouse to zoom

 These are settings for the material as a whole, not for individual nodes.